- ACRONYMS AND DEFINITIONS

 - Prasugrel (Effient®)

-- No dose adjustment is necessary in kidney disease [13]
+- No dose adjustment is necessary in patients with kidney disease

 - Ticagrelor (Brilinta®)

-- No dose adjustment is necessary in kidney disease
+- No dose adjustment is necessary in patients with kidney disease

 - Ticlopidine (Ticlid®)